alexames/progress-and-poverty/Conclusion/Conclusion.md

 on the mountain tops of thought and looking over the shadowy ocean, have beheld the loom of land:

-“Men’s souls, encompassed here with bodies and passions, have no communication with God, except what they can reach to in conception only, by means of philosophy, as by a kind of an obscure dream.
-But when they are loosed from the body, and removed into the unseen, invisible, impassable, and pure region, this God is then their leader and king; they there, as it were, hanging on him wholly, and beholding without weariness and passionately affecting that beauty which cannot be expressed or uttered by men.”
+> Men’s souls, encompassed here with bodies and passions, have no communication
+> with God, except what they can reach to in conception only, by means of
+> philosophy, as by a kind of an obscure dream.
+But when they are loosed from
+> the body, and removed into the unseen, invisible, impassable, and pure region,
+> this God is then their leader and king; they there, as it were, hanging on him
+> wholly, and beholding without weariness and passionately affecting that beauty
+> which cannot be expressed or uttered by men.